About the Integrated Educational Studies degree program

 Admission to the IES degree program

 Prospective students wishing to pursue a B.A. in Integrated Educational Studies are admitted as IES undecided and must be officially accepted into the emphasis area after completing the 100-level courses in the major and before earning 60 undergraduate credits.
 A program admission selection committee will review all applicants and determine final admission status.
-An applicant can petition another review if denied initial admission.
+An applicant can petition for another review if denied initial admission.

 Expectations of Students in the IES degree program